CodeItQuick/CodeItQuick.github.io/_drafts/2026-02-26-Something-On-Stubs-Spies-And-Mocks.md

+﻿---
+layout: post
+name: Making the Invisible 60% of Development Work Visible
+description: What is the developer iceberg of work and how do we tackle it
+image: spartan_zombie.webp
+time: "9m:00s"
+tags: quality all
+---

-﻿# Stop Over-Mocking: When Integration Tests Beat Fakes Every Time
+# Stop Over-Mocking: When Integration Tests Beat Fakes Every Time

 Mock-heavy test suites feel productive right up until they don’t.